ibexa/documentation-developer/docs/guide/data_migration.md

 - An Action executor, to handle the Action.

 Built-in actions work in exactly the same way.
-Existing `AssignObjectState` action is used as an example below.
+Existing `AssignContentTypeGroup` action is used as an example below.

 First, you will need an Action class.